Dingli Swallows F.C.

 Dingli Swallows Football Club is a Maltese football club from the small village of Ħad-Dingli, which currently plays in the Maltese National Amateur League.
 The club was founded in 1948.

 History

-In the 2008–09 season the club won the Maltese First Division gaining promotion to Maltese Premier League for the first time in their history.
-In their first season they finished bottom of the league and were relegated back down.
+In the 2008–09 season the club won the Maltese First Division, gaining promotion to Maltese Premier League for the first time ever.
+In their first season, they finished bottom of the league and were relegated back down.